Limit Order Books: Modelling LOBs

-The \textcite{Cont:2010} model has recently been extended \cite{Toke:2011, Zhao:2010} by revising the assumed arrival structure of market events.
-After conducting an empirical study of crude oil futures traded at the International Petroleum Exchange, \textcite{Zhao:2010} rejected the assumption that the inter-arrival times of market events were independent draws from an exponential distribution, and thereby rejected the use of independent Poisson processes to model market event arrivals.
-Zhao replaced the independent Poisson processes in Cont \emph{et al.'s} model with a Hawkes process\footnote{A Hawkes process is a point process with time-varying intensity parameter $\lambda(t)=\lambda_0(t)+\sum_{t_i < t} \sum_{j} C_j e^{-D_j(t-t_i)}$, where the $t_i$ denote the times of previous arrivals and the $C_j$ and $D_j$ are parameters controlling the intensity of arrivals.} \cite{Bauwens:2009} that described the arrival rate of all market events as a function of recent order arrival rates and of the number of arrivals that had recently occurred.
-When an arrival occurred, its type (e.g., market order arrival, limit order cancellation) was determined exogenously.
-This produced order flows in which periods of high arrival rates clustered together in time, and periods of low arrival rates clustered together in time, in agreement with empirical data \cite{Ellul:2003, Hall:2006}.
-Zhao demonstrated that this modification to the model of Cont \emph{et al.} resulted in an improved fit of the empirically observed mean relative depth profile. \textcite{Toke:2011} similarly replaced the Poisson processes in Cont \emph{et al.'s} model with Hawkes processes, but unlike Zhao, Toke used multiple mutually-exciting Hawkes processes, one for each type of market event.
-By studying empirical data from several different asset classes, Toke observed that once a market order had been placed, the mean time until the next limit order was placed was less than the corresponding unconditional mean time.
-The use of Hawkes processes allowed a coupling between the arrival rates of limit orders and market orders, which produced simulated order flow that matched his empirical observations.
-The distribution of spreads generated by the Hawkes processes was closer to the true distribution of spreads than that generated by a Poisson process model.
+\citet{Zhao:2010} and \citet{Toke:2011} recently extended the \citet{Cont:2010} model by revising the assumed arrival structure of market events.
+Based on an empirical study of crude oil futures traded at the International Petroleum Exchange, \citet{Zhao:2010} rejected the assumption that the inter-arrival times of market events were independent draws from an exponential distribution and thereby rejected the use of independent Poisson processes to model market event arrivals.
+Zhao replaced the independent Poisson processes with a Hawkes process\footnote{A \emph{Hawkes process} is a point process with time-varying intensity parameter $\lambda(t)=\lambda_0(t)+\sum_{t_i < t} \sum_{j} C_j e^{-D_j(t-t_i)}$, where $t_i$ denotes the time of the $i^{\text{th}}$ previous arrivals and $C_j$ and $D_j$ are parameters that control the intensity of arrivals.} \citep{Bauwens:2009} that described the arrival rate of all market events as a function of recent order arrival rates and of the number of recent order arrivals.
+When an arrival occurred, its type (e.g., market order arrival, limit order cancellation, etc.) was determined exogenously.
+This produced order flows in which periods of high arrival rates clustered together in time and in which periods of low arrival rates clustered together in time, in agreement with empirical data \citep{Ellul:2003, Hall:2006}.
+Zhao demonstrated that this improved the fit of the model output to the empirically observed mean relative depth profile. \citet{Toke:2011} similarly replaced the Poisson processes in the \citet{Cont:2010} model with Hawkes processes.
+Unlike Zhao, however, Toke used multiple mutually-exciting Hawkes processes (one for each type of market event).
+By studying empirical data from several different asset classes, Toke observed that when a market order arrived, the mean time until the next limit order arrival was less than the corresponding unconditional mean time.
+The Hawkes processes produced simulated order flow and spread dynamics that matched empirical observations more closely than those produced by a Poisson process model.